tidymodels/parsnip/man/rmd/rand_forest_aorsf.md

 ## Model fit template:
 ## aorsf::orsf(formula = missing_arg(), data = missing_arg(), weights = missing_arg(), n_thread = 1, verbose_progress = FALSE)
 ```

+## Translation from parsnip to the original package (classification)

+The **bonsai** extension package is required to fit this model with the classification engine

 ```r
 library(bonsai)